MicrosoftDocs/cpp-docs/docs/mfc/reference/crecordset-class.md

 > [!NOTE]
 > This member function isn't applicable on recordsets that are using bulk row fetching.
 If you've implemented bulk row fetching, then `SetFieldDirty` will result in a failed assertion.
 For more information about bulk row fetching, see [Recordset: Fetching Records in Bulk (ODBC)](../../data/odbc/recordset-fetching-records-in-bulk-odbc.md).

 The framework marks changed field data members to ensure they'll be written to the record on the data source by the record field exchange (RFX) mechanism.
-Changing the value of a field generally sets the field dirty automatically, so you will seldom need to call `SetFieldDirty` yourself, but you might sometimes want to ensure that columns will be explicitly updated or inserted regardless of what value is in the field data member.
+Changing the value of a field generally sets the field dirty automatically, so you'll seldom need to call `SetFieldDirty` yourself, but you might sometimes want to ensure that columns will be explicitly updated or inserted regardless of what value is in the field data member.

 > [!CAUTION]
 > Call this member function only after you've called [`Edit`](#edit) or [`AddNew`](#addnew).